conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 </details>
 <details>
   <summary>Does **Generate password** invalidate the previously issued credentials of a service account?</summary>
-  <p>No, you can't invalidate issued credentials they instead have a set time to live.
-If you are concerned about any issued credentials, delete & re-create the Partner Zone and re-issue fresh credentials.
-We recommend deploying Partner Zones through IAC, see the [resource reference page](/platform/reference/resource-reference/console/#partner-zone).</p>
+  <p>No, you can't invalidate issued credentials - they instead have a set time to live.
+If you're concerned about any issued credentials, **delete and re-create the Partner Zone**, then re-issue fresh credentials.
+We recommend deploying Partner Zones using the IaC (Infrastructure as Code) approach.
+[Find out more on the resource reference page](/platform/reference/resource-reference/console/#partner-zone).</p>
 </details>

 ## Related resources